 Pleadings and journal entries that necessarily include personal and private information must be submitted to the Court as follows: a copy that includes the personal and private information for placement in the non-public file records and a copy with personal and private information redacted for placement in the public file.
 The copy not containing the personal and private information (for the public file) will use the notation "personal and private information redacted" at all places in the document where such information was removed.
-The copy containing personal and private information in the Confidential Records Section of the Court Case Management System.
+The copy containing personal and private information shall be destroyed by the Court after inputting the information in the Confidential Records Section of the Court Case Management System.
 The Court will sign both journal entries.